imrafaelmerino/vertx-mongo-values/docs/README.md

                                 .build();
 ```

-Find below the BSON types supported and their equivalent type from json-values.
+Find below the BSON types supported and their equivalent types from json-values.

 ```java